tinglesoftware/dotnet-aspnetcore/src/Tingle.AspNetCore.DataProtection.MongoDB/README.md

-## Tingle.AspNetCore.DataProtection.MongoDB
+# Tingle.AspNetCore.DataProtection.MongoDB

 Web applications often need to store security-sensitive data.
-Windows provides DPAPI for desktop applications but this is unsuitable for web applications.
+Windows provides DPAPI for desktop applications but this is unsuitable for web applications especially when running in a Docker container.
 The ASP.NET Core data protection stack provide a simple, easy to use cryptographic API a developer can use to protect data, including key management and rotation.

 Microsoft has already provided ways to persist data protection keys to [various storage systems.](https://docs.microsoft.com/en-us/aspnet/core/security/data-protection/configuration/overview?view=aspnetcore-5.0).

 This package provides the functionality to persist the data protection keys to MongoDB.

-### Using Dependency Injection
+## Using Dependency Injection

 ```cs
 public void ConfigureServices(IServicesCollection services)